 Jatin Das was born in 1941 in Mayurbhanj, Orissa.
 He studied painting at Sir J J School of Art in Mumbai from 1957-62 under Professor SB Palsikar.
 He is not only one of the most prolific figurative painters, but also a graphic artist, sculptor, muralist and a poet.

-Working primarily in oil, watercolor, ink and conte, Das tirelessly explores dynamic human figures in terms of linear structuration and breezy brushwork.
-He focuses on man-woman relationships and interaction in varying moments of crises, joy, pain, revelation, and emotional tension.
-There is a monumentality in his treatment of human forms, which is retained even when the forms are energized by way of rhythmic discontinuities of color-planes and rushing lines.
-A sensitive colorist who refuses to treat his imagery in 3-D volumes, Jatin charges his palette with emotional nuances.
+Working primarily in oil, watercolor, ink and conte, Das tirelessly explores dynamic human figures in terms of linear structure and breezy brushwork.
+He focuses on relationships and interactions between men and women in varying moments of crises, joy, pain, revelation, and emotional tension.
+There is a monumentality in his treatment of human forms, which is retained even when the forms are energized by way of rhythmic discontinuities of colour-planes and rushing lines.
+A sensitive colourist who refuses to treat his imagery in 3-D volumes, Jatin charges his palette with emotional nuances.